-Stocks rally as record job losses slow while states begin reopening
+Nasdaq turns positive for 2020 as investors bet on economic recovery

 Construction is resuming in Michigan, outdoor activities are restarting in Maryland

-U.S. equity markets rallied Thursday as record jobless claims showed signs of slowing and more states began reopening their economies.
+U.S. equity markets rose on Thursday as investors focused on the early stages of an economic recovery as more states began reopening businesses.
+Also, record jobless claims showed signs of stabilizing.

 Continue Reading Below